 Current programs include: Veteran’s Exemption (based on disability as a result of military service), Blind Exemption, Circuit Breaker (over age 65 or widow/widower), Disability/Hardship.
 The Millard County Auditor’s office administers the Property Tax Relief programs, more information about these programs can be found here Property Tax Relief.

 For property owners who do not meet the criteria for tax relief, partial payments are accepted until taxes are paid in full.
 The applicable penalty is attached, and interest on delinquent taxes continues to accrue until taxes are paid in full.

 If property taxes remain unpaid following the lapse of four years from the date when the property tax became delinquent, the property will be included in the annual Real Property Tax Sale (held in May or June of each year).

-Please note: Utah State Code 59-2-1346 requires that delinquent payments be applied to the most current year first.
+Please note: Utah State Code 59-2-1346 requires that payments be applied to the most recent tax year first.
 A property could go to tax sale with one years taxes owing–if it has been five years delinquent.
 More information can be found here Tax Sale.

 The majority of title companies will prorate an estimate of the current year tax.
 This means a credit is shown to the buyer on the property closing settlement statement.
 This credit is an estimate of the sellers’ portion of the current years property tax for the period of time they owned the property.
 This credit is NOT paid to the County Treasurer for property taxes but is given to the buyer.
 The buyer is then responsible for the full years tax having received this credit.

 Please refer to your property closing settlement statement to determine your specific circumstances and potential tax liability.